Lexus ES 350 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates estimated Lexus ES 350 insurance rates for additional coverage choices and driver risks.
+The chart below details estimated Lexus ES 350 insurance rates for additional coverage choices and driver risks.

 - The best full coverage rate is $737

-- Buying low deductibles for comprehensive and collision insurance will increase the cost to $1,624
+- Buying low deductibles for comp and collision coverage will cost an extra $336 each year

 - Drivers with multiple tickets or accidents could pay at least $2,792 or more